pygame/pygame/doc/capi/sdlbase.rst

   case if, the object is either a :ctype::`PyRect` or :ctype::`PyFRect` instance or a 4-value sequence that carries two Sint16-compatible values two Uint16-compatible values in the order (Sint16, Sint16, Uint16, Uint16).
-If the object is a valid rectangle object, 1 will be returned, otherwise 0 and a :exc:`TypeError` be set.
+This returns 1 on success and 0 on failure.

 .. cfunction:: int SDLRect_FromRect (PyObject *obj, SDL_Rect *rect)

    Tries to convert the passed object to a :ctype:`SDL_Rect` and stores the result in the passed *rect*'s members.
-If the object is a valid rectangle object (as for :cfunc:`IsValidRect`), 1 will be returned, otherwise 0 and a :exc:`TypeError` be set.
+The object must be a valid rectangle object (as for :cfunc:`IsValidRect`).
+This returns 1 on success and 0 on failure.